kaiwalya4850/cowin-chatterbot-chatbot/README.md

 - Answer FAQs on Vaccine (provides insights on how to use any existing model/algorithm in order to process the data)

 ### Execution and code
-First things first, Chatterbot doesn.t work with Python >3.8.0, so make sure your environment matches the criteria.
+First things first, Chatterbot doesnt work with Python >3.8, so make sure your environment matches the criteria.

 Examples of Custom Logical Adapters: